How to make Word documents accessible

 How to check and correct colour contrast in Word

 Microsoft's Accessibility Checker helps you find and fix text colour contrast issues.
+But it can't check images for you, or text in textboxes, shapes or images.

 If you find that any colour combinations you use don't have accessible contrast, you must fix them.
 Try these techniques: